TradingView Indicator

 Background colors appear only under strict conditions.
 This is the highest level of confluence the indicator can show - and it is intentionally rare.

-Bullish Background
+Bullish background

 Brightness reflects cycle maturity - brighter means more confirmed.

-Bearish Background
+Bearish background

 Brightness reflects cycle maturity - brighter means more confirmed.